DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:

+When installing the agent, ensure the following ports are not being used by other processes or the agent will not start.

+Inbound:

+    5000/tcp: port for the go_expvar server
+    5001/tcp: port on which the IPC api listens 5002/tcp: port for the Agent browser GUI to be served 8125/udp: dogstatsd.
+Unless dogstatsd_non_local_traffic is set to true.
+This port is available on localhost:
+    8126/tcp: port for the APM Receiver

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 To add tags, you have to add the following lines to the datadog.yaml file located in the /etc/datadog-agent directory.
 Tags can be key value pairs like in this example or a list of of tags.